Savitha11111/FloodScope2025/README-Docker-Complete.md

 GMAIL_USER=your_email@gmail.com       # For email alerts
 GMAIL_APP_PASSWORD=your_app_password  # For email alerts
 ```

+> 💡 Tip: copy `.env.sample` to `.env`, fill in the values, and pass it to Docker with `--env-file` to keep credentials out of the command history.
+The application also honours `FLOODSCOPE_ENV_FILE` if you want to load a different credentials file at runtime.

 ### Getting API Keys
 1. **OpenWeather API**: Sign up at https://openweathermap.org/api (Free tier available)